Dydx1989/Cluster-HyperHMM/README.md

 # Cluster-HyperHMM
-Hypercubic Inference for Large-Scale Genomic Data
+Hypercubic Inference for Large-Scale Genomic Data.
+Cluster-HyperHMM is an extension of HyperHMM [1], from https://academic.oup.com/bioinformatics/article/39/1/btac803/6895098.